-If you’re looking for something to do with the kids over spring break, we’ve got some great ideas for you.
+If you’re looking for something to do with the kids over spring break in Cincinnati, we’ve got some great ideas for you.
 Whatever the weather may bring, you’re sure to find something fun to do in this list.
 We’ve included indoor fun and outdoor fun, free fun, cheap fun, BIG fun…. and it’s all in and around Cincinnati!

 Burn off some energy at one of the Great Parks indoor play places, located at Sharon Woods and Parky’s Farm.
 Parky’s Playbarn is a former dairy barn has been converted into an indoor, farm-themed, accessible playground for children ages 2-12.
 And Adventure Station is an indoor playground located within Sharon Centre in Sharon Woods.
 Open to children ages 2-12, the two-story, handicap accessible playground features ladders, tunnels and interactive play areas for hours of indoor fun.

 EnterTRAINment Junction has a variety of things to do AND it’s great for kids of all ages.
 E.T. is home of the world’s largest indoor train display and also includes an indoor playground, a railroading museum, an old town where you can grab lunch, and lots more.
 Older kids will especially love the A-maze-n Funhouse which includes a circus tent themed maze plus a fun house full of mirrors and more.

 Don’t miss “Tunes and Blooms” at the Cincinnati Zoo on Thursday evenings in April.
 Tunes and Blooms features free concerts in the garden from 6-8:30 p.m every Thursday in April (weather permitting).
 Tunes and Blooms admission is FREE after 5pm.
 Parking is $10.00.
 You can bring in chairs and/or blankets and food (no alcohol).